lucidrains/simple-hierarchical-transformer/README.md

 Experiments around a simple idea for inducing a hierarchical predictive model within a GPT.
 It is so simple, it may not work.
 But then again, deep learning progress is built on the bedrocks of simple ideas.
 Worth a shot.

+## Appreciation

+- <a href="https://stability.ai/">StabilityAI</a> for the sponsorship to carry out this independent research

 ## Citations

 Closest idea would be <a href="https://arxiv.org/abs/2110.13711">hourglass transformers</a>